KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ### Social Media Serendipity

 Before the afternoon tour began, I began to ask our host Carlye, "You know what I love about Southwest social media...?"
 She pointed out that the social media experts were standing right next to us.
 I had the opportunity to compliment them on the warm and fuzzy Southwest stories that no other brand does better.

+During the flight attendant training tour, I asked our guide Glenn about employees being featured on the inflight menu.
+They are real employees and can nominate themselves!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>